Ernest Legouve Reef: Jules Verne's The Mysterious Island

-In Verne's Twenty Thousand Leagues under the Sea, the main characters spend a couple of days on a so-called "Gueboroar Island" (possibly Gabba Island, or Golboa), which contains many similarities with the fictional Mysterious Island.
+In Verne's 1870 novel, Twenty Thousand Leagues Under the Seas, the main characters spend a couple of days on a so-called "Gueboroar Island" (possibly Gabba Island, or Golboa), which contains many similarities with the fictional Mysterious Island.

 Further association between fact and fiction comes from Vernian scholar, William Butcher.
 He explains that the real-life man, Ernest Legouvé (1807–1903), "was a friend of Verne's who promised to help satisfy his cherished ambition of joining the Académie française" and so "there may be a hidden connection somewhere" (xxiv).

 While we know Ernest Legouve Reef is absent from the 1859 Admiralty Chart, it is unknown if the supposed 1902 sighting of this island/islet/reef by the ship named after Verne's friend is the very first claimed sighting after 1859.

 Butcher writes at length about how meticulously researched The Mysterious Island is.
 If the same ship, or another Ernest-Legouvé vessel, had also sighted the reef before or around the time of Verne's writing (1873–1874), then Verne could be corroborating this sighting and putting his friend "on the map," by using the reef's coordinates and description in the novel, in exchange for access to the Académie.

 It would be a strange coincidence indeed for a reef to be discovered by a ship named after Verne's friend at coordinates that Verne wrote into a novel 30 years before the discovery, and there not be some connection.
 As Butcher concludes: "Just as the missing day in Around the World emerges in the most surprising places, so the Mystery of the Island is a wide-ranging one."